High-speed trains are still the cheaper, faster and more convenient way to travel

 However, Japanese high-speed trains also have their counterparts elsewhere around the world.
 Among them are the following:

 The Eurostar opened its doors back in 1994 and has become synonymous with comfort, convenience, and speed.
 It connects Brussels in Belgium, Paris in France and London in Great Britain.
 From Brussels to London, it would only take about three hours and 18 minutes of total travel time.
 On the other hand, it would only take an hour and 41 minutes to get to Paris from London.

 Eurostar Trains – London | Loco Steve

 Eurostar promotes its eco-friendly features.
-In fact, the company reveals that up to 90 percent less greenhouse gas in a London-Paris route.
+In fact, the company reveals that they have up to 90 percent less greenhouse gas in a London-Paris route.
 In 2016, trains in Europe suffered some setbacks following a series of terrorist attacks.
 However, it eventually got back on track around last year and became business as usual.
-An app called Trainline is available to search for 207 rail and coach companies is available for download.
+An app called Trainline is available to search for 207 rail and coach companies.

 2. Madrid-Barcelona HSR

 Spain also has its own version of the high-speed train which connects key cities within the countries including Barcelona and Madrid.
-Like in other above-mentioned countries with airline counterparts, trains pose as major threats to the airline industry in Spain as well.
+Like in other countries with airline counterparts, trains in Spain pose as major threats to the airline industry.